anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

     gcloud compute os-login ssh-keys remove --key [FINGERPRINT]
     ```

-**Note:**
+> [!NOTE]

-- Key association with a User Account is logged in the platform's audit trails.
+> - Key association with a User Account is logged in the platform's audit trails.
-- The key is associated with a specific user account, making it traceable to that identity.
+> - The key is associated with a specific user account, making it traceable to that identity.
-- If the user account is deleted or suspended, the attacker will lose access.
+> - If the user account is deleted or suspended, the attacker will lose access.

 ### Method 3: Attacker associates the Public Key with Google Cloud Service Account.